 Of course, these decisions aren’t easy.
 Some physicians expressed the need to involve family members before making any choices.

 What do you think would be the best next course of action?
-What would your colleagues decide?
-Healthcare professionals can join the discussion here.
+What would you and your colleagues decide?

 Join the Conversation